-Lesson 5 Blues Nuances – Bending, Slides, Hammer Ons and Pull Offs, Vibrato
+Lesson 5 – Blues Nuances – Bending and Vibrato

 If you’re interested in learning how to play slow blues lead guitar, then this course will give you the tools you need to be able to do that.
 It will take some practice but if you put in the work you will see results.

 On videos where he turns it loose, you see and hear someone that gets it

 I’ve been playing in bands since 1974 when I was 17.
 They’ve been more or less successful over time, earning enough scratch to keep me interested.
 Blues has always been at the top of my list, and I got by on basic rhythm techniques and the occasional lead.
 “Good enough” to get by, but I was never satisfied.